kasjens/shepherd/README.md

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Add tests for new functionality
+4. Add tests for new functionality (use the comprehensive test infrastructure)
-5. Run the test suite and linting
+5. Run the test suite: `./scripts/run_tests.sh --coverage`
+6. Ensure all tests pass (currently 32 backend + 7 frontend tests)
+7. Run linting: `black src/ tests/` and `cd shepherd-gui && npm run lint`
-6. Submit a pull request
+8. Submit a pull request

 ## License